jt-lanl/cov-voc/README.md

 * Output files are also written according to their name, with output to `*.gz` files also implemented.

 * A recent addition is the 'pkl' and 'ipkl' filetypes -- this is a python pickle (and incremental pickle) file; the 'pkl' is a direct serialization of the `SequenceSample` array as one object; the 'ipkl' serializes each sample separately.

+* More recent addition is 'nm' filetype -- this is a list of the sequence names only, no actual sequences.
+Since sequences names have a lot of meta-information, you can often do analysis using only the names.

+* The sequences are read into a list of `SequenceSample` data types (containing a name and a sequence), but if oyu want a literal list be sure to use a command like `seqs=list(seqs)` because by default the reading and filtering routines return generators, which [depending on the usage scenario] can be much more memory efficient.

 ### mutants/spikevariants